FAQ

 What tokens are supported?

-Any token can start by launching an IMF Pool.
-To unlock Borrow and Lend, the token must meet safety requirements, such as deep onchain liquidity and a reliable price oracle, to ensure markets remain healthy.
+You can view what tokens we support by visiting our app.
+Tokens must meet strict listing criteria, such as deep onchain liquidity and a reliable price oracle, to ensure markets remain healthy.

 Where does protocol revenue come from?